 Before you head out, turn your vehicle into a proper parade float!
 There are many ways you can do this using things you already have around the house.
 Think about what the guest of honor’s favorite things and favorite colors are when you are decorating.

-For a great selection of spcific car parade float decorations head to my favorite, yup you guessed it Oriental Trading!
+For a great selection of specific car parade float decorations head to my favorite, yup you guessed it Oriental Trading!
 They have just released several themed packs not just for birthdays but graduations, engagements, showers and more.

 Make signs – the kids will love the thought and care that goes into creating a homemade sign.
-After the parade friends can always drop these off for you to keep as a momento of this very special birthday parade.
+After the parade friends can always drop these off for you to keep as a memento of this very special birthday parade.
 Hold or tape to the side of the vehicle.

 Crepe paper is perfect for parade floats.
 Tissue paper can also be used to make bright and colorful flowers.
 Balloons can be tied around side mirrors, door handles, or tailgates.
 Use window markers to decorate windows if you have them.
 Have fun and get creative!
 Anything that makes the vehicle look bright and colorful and out of the ordinary will work.